Pension management charges explained

 Pension fund charges comparison

 PensionBee charges a single annual management fee and it decreases the more you save.
 You’ll pay between 0.50% and 0.95%, depending on the plan you choose, which we’ll automatically deduct from your pension pot.
 If your pot size is larger than £100,000 we’ll halve the fee on the portion of your savings over this amount.
-Find out more about joining PensionBee and sign up today.
+Find out more about PensionBee’s vision or sign up to PensionBee now.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.